 The daily aspirin and stool softener was prescribed by my doctor, however the medicines, lotions, creams, ointments, and wipes were suggestions from doctors, nurses, and physical therapists.
-I found all of these items to be useful if not necessary to aid in my recovery from knee surgery.
+I found all of these items to be useful if not necessary to aid in my recovery from knee replacement surgery.

 In the days after my surgery I had family driving back and forth from the pharmacy.
 I hope that you’re able to find these items before TKR surgery so you’re better prepared than I was.

-Asprin Plus 8 Best Over-the-Counter Medicines After Knee Replacement Surgery
+Aspirin Plus 8 Best Over-the-Counter Medicines After Knee Replacement Surgery

 No. 1 Stool Softener